aag/dinoremix/README.md

 ```

 Minification of the frontend assets happens during deploy.
 To run it locally,
-run `npm install` and `npm run build`.
-If there are minified files in
+run `npm install` and either `npm run build` or `npm start`.
+The output files
-`public/assets/dist`, then those will be served to the browser instead of the
+in `public/assets/dist` will be served to the browser instead of the
 source files.

 ### License